-H312 Harmful in contact

-with skin

-Precautionary statements Prevention Response Storage Disposal P280 Wear protective gloves/ protective clothing.
-Manufacturer/supplier or the competent authority to specify type of equipment.
-P302 + P352 IF ON SKIN: Wash with plenty of soap and water.
-P312 Call a POISON CENTRE or doctor/physician if you feel unwell.
-P501 Dispose of contents/ container to in accordance with local/regional/ national/international Regulations (to be specified).
-P322 Specific measures (see on this label) Reference to supplemental first aid instruction if measures such as specific cleansing agent is advised.
+ACUTE TOXICITY - DERMAL Symbol Exclamation mark Hazard category Signal word Hazard statement 4 Warning H312 Harmful in contact with skin Precautionary statements Prevention Response Storage Disposal P280 P302 + P352 P501 Wear protective gloves/ IF ON SKIN: Wash with Dispose of contents/ protective clothing. plenty of soap and water. container to...
+Manufacturer/supplier ... in accordance P312 or the competent authority with local/regional/ Call a POISON CENTRE or to specify type of national/international doctor/physician if you feel equipment.
+Regulations unwell. (to be specified).
+P322 Specific measures (see ... on this label) ...
+Reference to supplemental first aid instruction. - if measures such as specific cleansing agent is advised.
 P363 Wash contaminated clothing before reuse.